xpack-dev-tools/openocd-xpack/scripts/templates/body-jekyll-release-post-part-2-liquid.md

 minimum requirement was raised to GLIBC 2.27, available starting with Ubuntu 18, Debian 10 and RedHat 8.

+## Pre-deprecation notice for Ubuntu 18.04

+Ubuntu 18.04 LTS _Bionic Beaver_ reached the end of the standard five-year maintenance window for Long-Term Support (LTS) release on 31 May 2023.

+As a courtesy, the xPack GNU/Linux releases will continue to be based on Ubuntu 18.04 for another year.

+From mid-2024 onwards, the GNU/Linux binaries will be built on **Debian 10**, (**GLIBC 2.28**), and are also expected to run on RedHat 8.

+Users are urged to update their build and test infrastructure to ensure a smooth transition to the next xPack releases.

 ## Download analytics

 - GitHub [xpack-dev-tools/openocd-xpack](https://github.com/xpack-dev-tools/openocd-xpack/)